tahti-studio/solid-knobs/README.md

-# solid-parameter-controls
+# solid-knobs

 WIP

 This library provides primitives for building user-friendly controls for parameters that control audio (or anything else).
 The components are written for SolidJS and have no external dependencies.

-Check out the examples: https://tahti-studio.github.io/solid-parameter-controls/
+Check out the examples: https://tahti-studio.github.io/solid-knobs/

 ## Install
-`npm install solid-parameter-controls`
+`npm install solid-knobs`

 ## Docs